-Hilary Scarlett, Change Management Speaker & Author Leadership & change Three-quarters of employees feel leadership in organisations need to do more to understand why people are resistant to change.
-Leaders are supposed to be an example and inspire change in the workforce but clearly there is a disconnect.
-On the reason why, one respondent commented: "Because we're all human."
+Hilary Scarlett, Change Management Speaker & Author Leadership & change Three-quarters of employees feel leaders in organisations need to do more to understand why people are resistant to change.
+Leaders should set an example and inspire change in the workforce but clearly, there is a disconnect.
+On the reason why, one respondent commented: "Because we're all human.
 Position in a company is irrelevant if a human cannot relate to another human."
-When communicating change, leaders need to be more visible and find other ways to bridge the gap to people at other levels.
-Whether this is through cascaded comms and efficient flows of communication to managers or directly from themselves.
+When communicating change, leaders need to be more visible and find other ways to bridge the gap to people at other levels, whether this is through cascaded comms and efficient flows of communication to managers or directly from themselves.
+A respondent of the survey added:

-A respondent of the survey added: "Sometimes decisions are made higher up without taking the workers into account.
+"Sometimes decisions are made higher up without taking the workers into account.
 Higher ups don't always necessarily understand how things are run in the office for example and make decisions that make life harder for people for no reason."

-Another employee added: "Management doesn't ask staff on the front line how changes will affect our roles and then when changes come into place they are in fact making our roles harder."
-Leadership should also have representation in the workforce in the form of change ambassadors which will help build a bigger influence within, align communication within the wider organisation to reflect leadership's change objectives and give them a better understanding of the sentiment at ground level.
+Another employee added:

+"Management doesn't ask staff on the front line how changes will affect our roles and then when changes come into place they are in fact making our roles harder."

+Leadership should also have representation in the workforce, acting as change ambassadors who can provide insight and have a positive impact on proposed changes.
+They can help to align communication within the wider organisation to reflect leadership's change objectives and give them a better understanding of the sentiment at ground level.

 13 Behaviours of Trust

 - 1 Talk straight

 - 2 Demonstrate respect

 - 3 Create transparency

 - 4 Right your wrongs

 - 5 Show loyalty

 - 6 Deliver results

 - 7 Extend trust

 - 8 Get better

 - 9 Confront reality

 - 10 Clarify expectations

 - 11 Be accountable

 - 12 Listen first

 - 13 Keep commitments

-"When it comes to trust, look at 13 behaviours of trust which is from Stephen M. R. Covey's book The Speed of Trust.
+"When it comes to trust, look at the 13 behaviours of trust which is from Stephen M. R. Covey's book: The Speed of Trust.
 Those 13 behaviours are what we want to really build on.
 We have to remember that we are judged by our behaviours, not by our intentions.
 But, we judge ourselves by our intentions because we know what they are, so it's just getting some of those little things lined up that are really important for change."